GOALS

 Business Concept

-A summary of the plan is available which provides an overview of the statement of concept that includes potential benefits and market advantages to the institution (i.e., the business purpose of the plan) key points, dates, stakeholder responsibilities and expected outcomes.
+A summary of the plan that provides an overview of the statement of concept.
+This includes potential benefits and market advantages to the institution (i.e., the business purpose of the plan) key points, dates, stakeholder responsibilities and expected outcomes.

 Position and Market Analysis